withastro/docs/src/pages/en/guides/cms/contentful.md

 ### Setting up credentials

-To add your Contentful space's credentials to Astro, create an `.env` file in the root of your project with the following code:
+To add your Contentful space's credentials to Astro, create an `.env` file in the root of your project with the following variables:

 ```ini title=".env"
 CONTENTFUL_SPACE_ID=YOUR_SPACE_ID